sleep24less/personal-site/README.md

 My personal / portfolio website I created using React.js

-Packages and libraries used:
+Packages used:
 - React router dom
+- aos (animate on scroll)

+Library used:
 - Framer motion
-- aos (animate on scroll)

 Will keep updating for sure!